joncampbell123/dosbox-x/README.md

 * Spanish language file: [contrib/translations/es/es_ES.lng](https://github.com/joncampbell123/dosbox-x/blob/master/contrib/translations/es/es_ES.lng)

-Additional guides and tips for making translations on the Windows platform are available from: [README.translation](https://github.com/joncampbell123/dosbox-x/blob/develop/contrib/translations/docs/README.translation.MD)

 The fact that DOSBox-X was developed around the U.S. keyboard layout is primarily due to limitations around the SDL1 library which provides input handling.
 As such when using the SDL1 version and a non-US keyboard, DOSBox-X automatically uses scancodes with the default setting to work around keyboard layout issues.
 Scancodes are not needed when using